AlexanderBeahm/HarbingerCLI/HarbingerVault/General Needs and Wants.md

 - Error messaging/handling
 - CI/CD pipeline to generate pip package, deploy executable binaries/artifacts
 - GitHub pages accessing the vault as deployed documentation/devblog.
+- Containerization, including compose for any other dependencies.
+- Local ES container for storage of queries.
+-